LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/predicate_property_2.rst.txt

-When ``Predicate`` is bound at compile time to a ``:/2`` term, this predicate enumerates properties for module predicates (assuming that the backend Prolog compiler supports modules).
+When ``Predicate`` is bound at compile time to a ``:/2`` term, this predicate enumerates properties for module predicates (assuming that the :term:`backend Prolog compiler` supports modules).

 Modes and number of proofs
 --------------------------